olegkleiman/Theta/README.md

 # Theta
 Broadly speaking, this is SPA React/Redux app performing CRUD operations against Firebase RealtimeDB.
-Its UI is mostly based on <a href='https://devexpress.github.io/devextreme-reactive/react/grid/' target='_blank'>DevExtreme React Grid</a>.
+Its UI is parly based on <a href='https://devexpress.github.io/devextreme-reactive/react/grid/' target='_blank'>DevExtreme React Grid</a> and follows <a href='https://demos.creative-tim.com/now-ui-kit/index.html' taret="_blank'>Now UI</a> style of Creative Tim.
 The app is  powered by <a href='https://reacttraining.com/react-router/web/guides/philosophy' target='_blank'>React Router 4</a>.

 ## Build
 Build is simple as <code>yarn build</code>.
 This invokes <code>webpack</code> to produce <code>main.js</code> bundle in "dist" directory.